 I’m a huge history nut anyway, but World War II has been a particular area of study since I was a kid.
 From reading Anne Frank’s diary and other books when I was young, to plowing through the incredibly thorough “The Rise and Fall of the Third Reich” (a personal favorite, highly recommend) more recently, the European theatre of the war and the abject misery and evidence of man’s inhumanity in Nazi Germany are subjects I can’t resist.
 So I was definitely looking forward to experiencing the memorial first-hand after reading so much.

 Dachau (dock-ow), like many of the concentration camps, is very close to a major population center.
-It makes it both super easy to get to from Munich, and extra sad given how many millions of people lived nearby with all of this going on.
+It makes it both super easy to get to from Munich, and extra sad given how many thousands of people lived nearby with all of this going on.